Eric Nam

 Eric Nam (Korean: 에릭남; born November 17, 1988) is an American singer, songwriter, and television personality based in South Korea.
-Since his debut in 2013, he was named GQ Korea's Man of the Year in 2016, included on Forbes' 30 Under 30 Asia in 2017, and honored as one of YouTube Music's Global Trending Artists on the Rise in 2019.
+Since his debut in 2013, he was named GQ Korea's Man of the Year in 2016, included on Forbes' 30 Under 30 Asia in 2017, and named as one of YouTube Music's Global Trending Artists on the Rise in 2019.

 Early life and education

 Eric Nam was born and raised in Atlanta, Georgia.
 He graduated from Boston College in 2011 with a major in International Studies and a minor in Asian Studies.
 Nam accepted a position as a business analyst at Deloitte Consulting in New York City, deferring the opportunity to participate in microfinance initiatives in India.
 He subsequently decided to pursue a career in entertainment.

 Career

 2011–2012: Career beginnings

 After a cover Nam posted on YouTube gained media attention, South Korean broadcasting company MBC invited Nam to Seoul to compete on the program Star Audition: Birth of a Great Star 2, a show similar to the music competition television series The X Factor.
 His final placement within the top five contestants jump-started his career in South Korea.

 On September 25, 2012, Nam signed with B2M Entertainment as a solo artist.